The hydraulic vacuum brake booster should be removed in this order.

 Remove the amplifier assembly with brackets.

-Disassembly of the hydraulic vacuum booster
+Disassembling the hydraulic vacuum booster

 Clean the outer surface of the amplifier from dirt.

-Disconnect the rubber hose from the rear half of the amplifier chamber housing, and then unscrew it, together with the fitting, from the control valve housing.
+Disconnect the rubber hose from the rear half of the amplifier chamber housing, and then unscrew it together with the fitting from the control valve housing.

 Remove the two clamps from the amplifier housing.